-- If your allergy symptoms are going strong, mix eucalyptus oil with coconut oil and rub it on your chest and behind your ears and diffuse it in the air during the day and while sleeping.
+- If your allergy symptoms are going strong, mix eucalyptus oil with coconut oil, rub it on your chest and behind your ears, and diffuse it in the air during the day and while sleeping.

-- In a study published by Phytotherapy Research, when mice took 1–10 milligrams of frankincense orally, it was discovered that multiple levels of their immune systems were stimulated including IgG, IgM and interferon.
-(14) This means that frankincense has seriously powerful effects when it comes to supporting the immune system.
+- In a study published by Phytotherapy Research, when mice took 1–10 milligrams of frankincense orally, it was discovered that multiple levels of their immune systems were stimulated, including IgG, IgM and interferon.
+This means that frankincense has seriously powerful effects when it comes to supporting the immune system.

 - To implement it into your natural health regimen, simply rub frankincense behind your ears and on your chest several times per day, or diffuse frankincense essential oil in your home and office for about three hours daily.

-It’s now becoming common knowledge that a strong immune system starts with a healthy gut.
-More than 80 percent of your immune function is stored in your gastrointestinal (GI) tract!
+It’s now become common knowledge that a strong immune system starts with a healthy gut.
+More than 80 percent of your immune function is stored in your gastrointestinal (GI) tract.
 It should be no wonder that research keeps surfacing that links probiotic supplement use to reduced risk of allergies.
-(15)

 When allergies are mild or moderate, they are usually not very threatening and go away with time.
 However, severe allergic reactions can be dangerous and require medical attention.

-- Some of the most common causes of allergies include pollen, animal fur, dust, mold, insect bites, medications or particular foods.
+- Some of the most common causes of allergies/triggers include pollen, animal fur, dust, mold, insect bites, medications or particular foods.

-- For help with natural allergy relief, you can eat an anti-inflammatory diet, consume raw honey and apple cider vinegar, take quercetin supplements and stinging nettle, and use essential oils like frankincense and eucalyptus.
+- For help with natural allergy relief, you can consume raw honey and apple cider vinegar, take quercetin supplements and stinging nettle, and use essential oils like frankincense and eucalyptus.